To learn more about Lian check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 For Early Game build tips when it comes to what modules and Shells to use before you start farming Red rarity, check our dedicated guide:

-Consistent and often best in slot option for most DPS characters when it comes to raw damage output in single target and often cases AoE.
+Consistent option for most DPS characters when it comes to raw damage output.
 Deals 2 sizable hits on a 3 turn cooldown and grants a relatively quickly stacking buff amounting to 60% CRIT DMG once fully charged.
 Also has more flexible DPS matrixes than other options thanks to it possessing 12P Swiftrush.

-White Fang is Lian's go-to choice for her dedicated Shell in most scenarios, thanks to its sizeable multiplier that gets multiplied by her passive DMG%, its flexibile Matrixes and the CRIT DMG buff it provides.
+White Fang is Lian's long fight damage shell choice in most scenarios thanks to it's sizeable multiplier that gets multiplied by her Passive DMG%, it's flexibile Matrix options and the CRIT DMG buff it provides.

 Best Module Sets: